 Google’s User Contributed Content Policy allows for wide interpretation about who can leave reviews on Google:

-“Contributions must be based on real experiences and information.
+“Posts or edits must be based on real experiences and information.
 Deliberately fake content, copied or stolen photos, off-topic reviews, defamatory language, personal attacks, and unnecessary or incorrect content are all in violation of our policy.”

 In other words, the reviewer has to have real information about the company but doesn’t necessarily have to be a client or customer.
 However, Google clearly states that companies cannot write their own reviews or post fake reviews about competitors.